Careers in Medicine

 Some students enter medical school certain as to what type of physician they will become.
 Some students may have some idea based on previous experiences while others choose to remain open-minded.
 Even still, some students have little experience to draw from and, therefore, are unfamiliar with the many career opportunities available to them.
 Regardless of where you are in your decision-making process, the most important thing you can do as a student is to be pro-active and well informed.

 The UTHSC Careers in Medicine Program is a student-led interest group, which is sponsored by the Office of Student Affairs in conjunction with the Association of American Medical Colleges (AAMC).
-Dedicated to helping students achieve their long-range professional goals, this group, led by Dr. Owen P. Phillips, works with the Office of Student Affairs to promote a number of class-specific events designed to aid students in the decision-making process.
+Dedicated to helping students achieve their long-range professional goals, this group, led by Dr. Susan Brewer, works with the Office of Student Affairs to promote a number of class-specific events designed to aid students in the decision-making process.
 The Office of Student Affairs:

 - provides an individual, one-time user access code for CiM Web site access